truonghoangnguyen/nikaya2/docs/.scripts/nm-all-out/102-the-five-and-three.md

 [^958]: MA says that at this point all sixty-two of the views set forth in the Brahmajala Sutta have been incorporated, yet this sutta has an even wider range since it includes an exposition of personality view (most notably implied by §24).

-[^959]: This section title, and the following Roman numeral "V", were inserted by $\overline{\mathrm{N}} \mathrm{m}$ on the supposition that this passage presents the doctrines of Nibbāna here and now, mentioned but not explicated earlier.
+[^959]: This section title, and the following Roman numeral "V", were inserted by Ñm on the supposition that this passage presents the doctrines of Nibbāna here and now, mentioned but not explicated earlier.
 However, as pointed out in n.949, while the text of this passage lends some support to that supposition, there are also cogent reasons against it.
-Unfortunately, Ms contains no note by $\overline{\mathrm{N}} \mathrm{m}$ dealing with the problem of sequence in this sutta.
+Unfortunately, Ms contains no note by Ñm dealing with the problem of sequence in this sutta.

 [^960]: MA: This section is intended to show how all sixty-two speculative views arise predominated over by personality view.